microsoft/msticpy/docs/source/getting_started/Installing.rst

 - Zip and/or copy the directory folder to the isolated environment.

-- From the Isolated environment, unzip if needed and then run the following:
+- From the Isolated environment, unzip if needed and then you will need to run the following for each .whl file:

 .. code-block:: powershell

-    pip install "\path\to\destination\{msticpy.whl}"
+    pip install "\path\to\destination\{whl_file.whl}"

-.. note:: If you have an issue installing msticpy, you may have to install the dependencies first.
-You can also utilize `install_all_whl_files.py
+.. note:: If you have an issue installing any of the packages you can use the script from mstipcy repo "tools" folder `install_all_whl_files.py
 <https://github.com/microsoft/msticpy/blob/main/tools/install_all_whl_files.py>`__
 to help.

-- Test the installation by running msticpy that suites your needs.
+- Test the installation by running msticpy that suits your needs.

 - If you are installing within a Jupyter Notebooks, you will need to upload your zip file/directory containing all of the whl files.